antiwork/.github/CONTRIBUTING.md

 - Use clear, descriptive variable names
 - Write TypeScript for all code
 - Follow Next.js and React conventions
+- Use UpperCamelCase for component file names (e.g., `ConversationList.tsx`)

 ### Back-end